Neurocritical Care Fellowship (Florida)

 - Comprehensive teaching in neuroimaging of critical neurological illness

-There is some flexibility within the two-year fellowship for electives and rotations, so the program can be tailored to your clinical and research interests, as well as your long-term career goals.
+There is flexibility within the fellowship to tailor it according to your clinical and research interests and long-term career goals.

 The Neurocritical Care Fellowship is accredited by the United Council for Neurologic Subspecialties (UCNS).
 Accreditation was received in 2013.